-All articles5 min read
+All articles3 min read

 Introduction to Ethics: What to Read First

-Portrait of Jack Willis
+Portrait of Lily Nguyen

 Introduction to ethics is the study of how we should live, what we owe each other, and how to reason about right and wrong.
 You don't need a degree.
 You need one good question and one place to think it through.
-Below: what ethics is, what it isn't, why one entry point beats trying to cover the whole field, and where to find free learning paths and Socratic dialogue that assume you've read nothing yet.
+Below: what ethics is, why one entry point beats trying to cover the whole field, and where to find free learning paths and Socratic dialogue that assume you've read nothing yet.

 What is ethics?